 How to Tell When the IMO Is Ready?

 For the first 1-2 days, you may see some bubbling going on.
 The bubbles are about the size of a pin needle and sometimes larger.
 It is a good sign that the microbes in all the stuff we put in are waking up & kicking and punching around.
 On the third and fourth day, you may see a thin film of fuzz on the top.
-On day 5-7, the film then may disappear.
+And continuing on day 5-7, the film then may disappear.

-The IMO mix now will have a slight acidic smell.
+At this point, the IMO mix now will have a slight acidic smell.
 Try mixing it with water with a 1:20 or 1:50 ratio.
 Then, use that solution to spray around some stinky spots like in the toilet or a smelling compost bin.

 If the smell disappears within 3-5 minutes, then you know you get yourself a very good batch of IMO and that your microbes are healthy and alive.
 If it's more than 15 minutes and the odor still lingers around, then the IMO we got may not be that active & we may need to say goodbye to them and get a new batch going.